Daniel-Sima/Background-Removal-Plugin---ImageJ/README.md

 # Background-Removal plugin for ImageJ and ImageJ2 (Fiji)
 ImageJ is a fully java-based software for image processing in fields such as physics and biology.
-Our plugin aims to remove the background from a stack of images using the Low Rank + Sparse + Noise method from the article [Greedy Bilateral Sketch, Completion & Smoothing](https://proceedings.mlr.press/v31/zhou13b.html).
+Our plugin aims to remove the background from a stack of images using the Low Rank + Sparse + Noise method from the article [Greedy Bilateral Sketch, Completion & Smoothing](https://proceedings.mlr.press/v31/zhou13b.html) and inspired by the [Python code of the GreGoDec algorithm](https://github.com/FattaccioliLab/Codes/tree/master/LowRankSparseNoiseDecomposition-GoDec).
 * Low Rank => Background matrix
 * Sparse => Moving objects martrix
 * Noise => Disruption and errors matrix